camunda/camunda-docs/docs/components/modeler/web-modeler/create-a-process-application.md

 To add more files to the process application, either:

-- Select **Create new** dropdown on the process application page.
+- Select the **Create new** dropdown on the process application page to create and add a new file.
 - Drag and drop files from your local computer.
-- Move an existing file into the process application from a different location in the Web Modeler.
+- Move an existing file into the process application from a different location in Web Modeler.

 The main process is always displayed at the top of the file list, regardless of the sort order.